$T\bar{T}$ deformation of random matrices: Discussion

 which is equivalent to (\ref{eq:72}).
 While in \cite{Iliesiu:2020zld} this particular combination is well motivated, it seems reasonable to explore other combinations, which essentially means replacing the minus in the second term (\ref{eq:114}) by an arbitrary parameter $q$.
-However, when doing so and using the result to compute the cylinder partition function as the first line in~(\ref{eq:73}), one finds $Z_{\rm cylinder}$ is finite only when $q=-1$. \item Due to the inclusion of both branches in the trumpet partition function (\ref{eq:114}), there is some doubt regarding whether the construction of the cylinder partition function by gluing two trumpets~(\ref{eq:73}) is still valid, i.e. whether all leading genus geometries with two finite cut-off boundaries are captured in this way.
-See the discussion in subsection 4.3 of \cite{Iliesiu:2020zld}. \end{itemize}
+However, when doing so and using the result to compute the cylinder partition function as the first line in~(\ref{eq:73}), one finds $Z_{\rm cylinder}$ is finite only when $q=-1$.
+This supports the expression for the trumpet partition function (\ref{eq:72}), as computed in \cite{Iliesiu:2020zld}.

-Overall, while the finite cut-off JT gravity result does not seem to agree with matrix model predictions, it is still an open question whether aspects of these computations must be modified in some way in order to yield agreement.

 \leftline{\bf Acknowledgments} I am thankful to Joaquin Turiaci for comments on the draft, and Bertrand Eynard and Taro Kimura for correspondence.
 I am particularly grateful to Clifford Johnson for guidance and collaboration on the initial stages of this project.
 This work is supported by the DOE grant DE-SC0011687 (USC), NSF grant PHY-1748958 (KITP) and the Heising-Simons Foundation.